Fighting between Israel and Hamas rages in Gaza's second-largest city, blocking aid from population

 The decision comes as Israel faces mounting pressure from the United States to ramp up aid to Gaza.

 Jeffery and Keath reported from Cairo.
-Associated Press reporters Wafaa Shurafa in Deir al-Balah, Gaza Strip, and Samy Magdy in Cairo contributed.
+Associated Press reporters Samy Magdy in Cairo and Wafaa Shurafa in Deir al-Balah, Gaza Strip, contributed.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.

-Note: This story was first published on December 7, 2023.
-It was updated on December 7, 2023 to correct the number of Israeli soldiers killed during the ground offensive in Gaza, according to the military.
-It is 87, not 88.